- Fossils: types, occurrence, significance.

 |· The Sun, formed from a giant cloud of gas and dust (a nebula), ignites and becomes a young star.|

-· The nebula starts taking a flat shape and forms the protoplanetary disc or accretion disc that revolves around the young Sun.
+· The nebula starts taking a flat shape and forms the protoplanetary disk or accretion disc that revolves around the young Sun.

 |· The Earth and all rocky matter in the current Solar System start forming by accretion: the accumulation of matter in increasingly bigger nuclei due to the pull of gravity.|